DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art prior to filing the invention to modify an upper torso and pectoral covering vest armor article to include a similar spacer pad construction as taught by ‘312 to provide the upper torso and pectoral covering vest armor article with multiple resilient pectoral spacer pads to provide added/enhanced support of the pectoral covering vest armor article; hold in proper position the pectoral covering vest armor article and comfort for the user of the pectoral covering vest armor article.

-Regarding claim 13, the pads of ‘312 are shown as having first contoured surfaces as noted above that would “substantially match the profile of the wearer’s pectoral mass” further the resilient open cell foam would conform to also “substantially match” the profile of the pectoral mass of the wearer; even further humans are of near infinite profile so the fig. 4 pad does “substantially match” the profile of at least one human wearer.
+Regarding claim 13, the pads of ‘312 are shown as having a respective first contoured surface, as noted above, that would “substantially match the profile of the wearer’s pectoral mass”, further the resilient open cell foam would conform to also “substantially match” the profile of the pectoral mass of the wearer; even further humans are of near infinite profile so the fig. 4 pad does “substantially match” the profile of at least one human wearer.

 Regarding claim 16, the right side and left side pads 55 shown in fig. 2 of ‘312 are ‘mirror images’ of each other.